RubixCubeDev/pso-archipelago/Docs/Planning.md

   - Would quests potentially have their own randomized loot pool?
 - Rico-sanity
   - Each capsule from Red Ring Rico would reward a check
+  - 'Unlocking' each pod (like when clearing a room) may be an option
 - Crate-sanity
   - Either maps locked to specific variations at generation time or multiple / all variants are available and have unique